 The program coordinators further describe that students are welcome to ask for feedback and take a look at their examinations.
 The students are welcome to receive personal feedback.
 In addition, students can appeal the results, which starts a process or re-considering the final grade.
 The official process involves the dean or the vice-rector of student affairs, who discusses the case with the head of the study program as well as the student and lecturer in question.
 In most cases, however, the students are satisfied with an explanation and feedback on their achievements.
 The students confirm this situation.
-One student reports in the discussed with their lecturer directly.
+One student reports in the discussion that they once have received a wrong score in their examination, which they discussed with their lecturer directly.
 In this case, the problem could easily be resolved.
 They mention that they receive their scoring sheets to ensure a transparency of the results, which enables them to easily appeal the results with their lecturers.
 They comment that they are further aware of the process of a formal appeal, which involves the submission of a special form.